mboxtech/winkel/README.md

 ### Major components
-The Knit board consists of the following major hardware components -
+The Winkel board consists of the following major hardware components -

 | Function | Part No | Datasheet
 |:-:|:-:|:-:|